isomerpages/pa-corp/_tender-details/Tender for Canberra CCC Trade Fair.md

 ### Details
 (1) For request of soft copy tender documents, please email to Shashi_Kumar@pa.gov.sg.

-(2) For request of hard copy tender documents, please collect at one 1 Residents' Network reception counter located at Blk 832 Woodlands Street 83 #01-65, Singapore 730832 during operating hours from 10.00am to 6.00pm daily, except Public Holidays.
+(2) For request of hard copy tender documents, please collect at one 1 Residents' Network reception counter located at No. 2 Sembawang Crescent.
+Singapore 757632 during operating hours from 10.00am to 6.00pm daily, except Public Holidays.

 <br>
 For enquiries, please contact Mr Shashi at Tel: 6368 9938 or email to Shashi_Kumar@pa.gov.sg.